 - Defrost in the fridge for slow defrost or on the counter for an hour or so for quick defrost.
 Do not microwave.

-- Use as directed.
+- Make tortillas as directed.

-Flour tortilla calories and the Carbs in flour tortillas are noted in our complete nutrition label.
+Flour tortilla calories and the carbs in flour tortillas are noted in our complete nutrition label.
 It’s found in the bottom or our Printable Recipe Card below:

 - 2 Cups Flour